 Incorporate the dry ingredients in a medium-sized bowl first.
-Flour, cornmeal, baking powder, sugar, salt, then blend the dry ingredients well with a whisk.
+Flour, cornmeal, baking powder, sugar, and salt, then blend the dry ingredients well with a whisk.

 Once the dry ingredients are blended, add the wet ingredients.
 Vegetable oil, melted butter, honey, milk, and one medium to large mashed banana.